• $9.95 US ground per item shipping

 Type of Mail

 When deciding which curbside mailbox to go with, first analyze what your average mail type is.
 For instance, if you only receive envelopes and magazines, you will NOT need a larger delivery door or large hopper door.
-Our Locking Steel Curbside Mailbox SM7 with Post will likely fit your needs or possibly the Locking Mailbox with combination and post.
+Our Locking Mailbox with Optional Combination Lock will likely fit your needs or possibly the Locking Mailbox with combination and post.
 However if you have small to medium packages delivered, you may want to consider one of these models: Locking Curbside Mailbox, or the Locking Mailbox with Hopper Door.
 These styles of locking mailboxes have a hopper door similar to the drop box at your local post office.
 When you open the door to drop the mail in, the back of the door closes off so someone cannot reach in to take your mail.
 Once the door is closed it allows the mail to drop down into the secure locking mail area.

 Quantity of Mail